 How to use the string method with tomatoes.

-2. Tie a string so it hangs down towards your tomato plant.
+2. Tie a string every 12″- 18″ so it hangs down towards the soil.
+Plant your tomatoes at every string so they are also 12″-18″ apart.

 6. Continue to remove suckers and twirl once a week until the end of summer.

-By the end of the summer you’ll have straight, tall tomatoes which get a lot of air movement and a lot of sun.
+By the end of the summer you’ll have straight, tall tomatoes which get a lot of air circulation and a lot of sun.
 They’ll be bald at the bottom and producing healthy tomatoes at the top.

 Hypothetically of course.

 Because this is gardening and all hell could break loose at any moment.
 A wild band of twirling goats or screaming aphids could come barreling through your garden destroying everything in its wake.
-You just don’t know.